ZeroMemoryEx/Orca/README.md

 <img src="https://github.com/walczy/Skinjbir/blob/main/r1.JPG"></img>
 <br>

+* More badass features will be available soon

 # Disclaimer
 * I take no responsibility for Harmful using or any damage can make.
 Use it at your own risk.